BU-KaveyZheng/CS476-Project/README_SCHEDULER.md

 ## 📄 License

-This project is part of the CS476 course at Boston University.
+This project is part of the CS476 course at Binghamton University.

 ## 🙏 Acknowledgments